 Alfonso Alfonsi has participated both in the Istituto di Studi Avanzati di Rocca di Papa and in the Scuola di Sociologia e di Scienze Umane, where he lectured on sociology of religion, history of Italian sociology, leadership theory.
 In the frame work of the multidisciplinary orientation of the Scuola has also worked on the relationship between social and nature sciences (palaeontology, ethology, biosemiotics).
 Previous to the establishment of the Scuola, he participated in the organisation of seminars on the epistemology of social sciences and the use of non-standard logics.
-For about 10 years he was the head of Stesam (Istituto di scienze e tecnologie per lo sviluppo Aldo Moro), a training course for post graduate based in Bari.
+For about 10 years he was the head of Stesam (Istituto di scienze e tecnologie per lo sviluppo Aldo Moro), a training Institute for post graduate students based in Bari.

 Has more than 35 years of experience at international level in social research, training, evaluation, scientific networking.
 His expertise includes urban development, poverty and social exclusion, religion and modernization, science ethics and science policies, social and cultural change and socialisation of scientific and technological research.

 He works as an expert for organisations of the UN system (such as UNDESA, HABITAT, WORLD BANK, UNDP), for the European Union and for Italian public and private bodies (such as Ministry of Foreign Affairs, National Research Council, Lazio Regional Government, Puglia Regional Government, Adriano Olivetti Foundation).
 In this framework he has directed and/or participated in several research projects in Europe, Africa and Asia.